roc-lang/roc/TUTORIAL.md

 could implement `List.any` using `List.walk`.
 You could also make the state be a list, and implement `List.map`, `List.keepIf`, or `List.dropIf`.
 There are a lot of things you can do with `List.walk` - it's very flexible!

-It can be tricky to remember the argumetn order for `List.walk` at first.
+It can be tricky to remember the argument order for `List.walk` at first.
 A helpful trick is that the arguments follow the same pattern as what we've seen with `List.map`, `List.any`, `List.keepIf`, and `List.dropIf`: the first argument is a list, and the last argument is a function.
 The difference here is that `List.walk` has one more argument than those other functions; the only place it could go while preserving that pattern is the middle!